balladeop52no4/Rain/urara/hello-world/+page.svelte.md

 ## ABOUT ME

 Voyager, Puzzle-addictator, Fast-leaner
-And Billionaire - a title I've had my sights set on for the next 20 years.
+And Billionaire - a title I've had my sights set on for the next 20 years.<br>
 However, regardless of how others perceive me, my personal favorite one is

 _A good soldier._